RIKEN-RCCS/OPEN-WHEEL/README.md

 ## for developpers
 ### directory structure
-we have 4 main directories at top level
+we have 3 main directories at top level

-- docs
 - documentMD
 - client
 - server

-docs contains html documents it will generated from md documents in `documentMD/user_guide` by gitlab's CI/CD pipeline. and it is publishd by github.io pages. please do not change any files under this directory.

-documentMD contains document written in markdown. as mentioned above, files under `documentMD/user_guide` will be publishd at github.io pages. please put detaild information and/or documents for developers to outside of user\_guide directory
+"documentMD" contains documents written in markdown.
+Only files under `documentMD/user_guide` will be converted to html and be publishd at github.io pages when pull request will be merged to master branch
+Any other markdown files under documentMD is detailed informatin for developpers

-client and server has client and server code respectively.
+"client" and "server" has client and server code respectively.

 ### how to run without docker
 1. install and build